 Red, red lips for my red, red, Rose….

 Rose’s hand plucked at her earring, her coffee, her locket, before inching over to rest on Rob’s sleeve.
 She liked the feel of his woolen jacket under her quick, nervous fingers.
 Nice and warm.
 Solid.
 Rob.
-She shivered.
+She sighed.
 It had been a long day.
-It was time to go home.
+It was time to go.
 She wanted to say that.
 It’s been a long day.
-It’s time to go home.
+It’s time to go.
 But his downcast eyes trapped the words in her mouth.
 He wasn’t ready yet.
 She could wait.

-Widow at thirty.
-What a laugh.
-She smiled at her reflection.
-She looked bitter and old—not pretty anymore.
+Widowed at thirty.
+Thirty was too young for how she felt.
+For how she looked too.
+Her reflection looked worn out and old—not pretty anymore.
 Her eyes slid to the floor.
 She didn’t really care.
 Everyone was dead.
 Eddie was dead.
 The baby was dead.
 Her father—hers and Rob’s—was dead, but that was nothing to cry about.
-Their father had always been lucky.
-He was a lucky son-of-a-bitch.
+Their father had been a lucky son-of-a-bitch.

 It’s been a long day.
 It’s time to go home.

-She looked at his profile, his hawkish face, and quietly looked away.
+She looked at Robbie’s profile, his hawkish face, and quietly looked away.

-Rose knew the dead were lucky, but Rob didn’t need to hear it.
-He’d done enough already.
-More than she wanted him to.
+The dead weren’t lucky, but she felt like they were.
+She couldn’t say that to anyone, especially her baby brother.
+He didn’t need to hear it.
+He’d done enough already – more than she wanted him to.
 He’d visited her in the hospital and tied pink ribbons around her wrists.
 He came by or called every day.
-He worried, she knew.
+He worried so much.
 She made him worry.

 She was tired.
 It was time to go home.

 She glanced at her brother through her sweep of red hair.
 Red, red hair.
 Red, red Rose.
-Poor Rob.
+Rob’s comfortable silence was the only thing she would miss.
 His face looked dark, like a shuttered house.
 No lights.
 Locked doors.
-She could wait.
-They would sit together in this anonymous place, coffee cold in their cups.
-When he was ready, he would take her home.
-She loved him.
+She had to wait for him to be ready.
+They would sit together in this in-between place, coffee cold in their cups.
+When he was ready, he would take her home, and then she would go to Eddie and the baby.
+She loved her brother.
 She could wait.

-Robert knew Rose was going to try it again.
+Robert knew that she was going to try it again.
 He could read it like newsprint in the lines around her mouth.
 He missed her smile, her real smile, her cracking, half-cocked grin.
 He hadn’t seen it in months.
-Instead he got what she gave him now…pale lips under too much red.
+Instead he got what she gave him now…pale lips under too much lipstick.
 Her hand was cold on his arm.

 Why don’t you bring a sweater, Rosy?

 The second she’d said that, he’d known.
-That dress, her hair, her too bright face…he’d known exactly what was coming.
-He didn’t want to know.
+That dress, her hair, her too bright face…he’d known exactly what was coming, and he didn’t want to know.

 He lit a cigarette and let it burn.
 Tiny column of ash.
 Then he lit another.
 Beside him Rose shifted, patient, silent.
 She wanted to go home.